sgentle/unql-node/README.markdown

 * CREATE/DROP COLLECTION db
 * SHOW COLLECTIONS

-Whenever it says "expression" or "condition", that's an arbitrary Javascript expression evaluated in the context of each row.
+Whenever it says "expression" or "condition", that's an arbitrary Javascript expression evaluated in the context of each row. 'db' can be the name of a database on the current couch server, or a full URL to a couch database.

 Currently not supported: